vacp2p/rfc/content/docs/rfcs/70/README.md

 - One SHOULD include event logs to track changes in public keys.
 - The curve Curve448 MUST be chosen as the elliptic curve, since it offers a higher security level: 224-bit security instead of the 128-bit security provided by X25519.
 - Concerning the hardness of the ADKG, the proposal lies on the Discrete Logarithm assumption.
+- In order to avoid forward-secrecy related issues in TreeKEM users MUST upgrade keypairs frequently.

+> Need to define the concept "frequent".

+> Another approach for treeKEM could be using updatable public-key encryption.

 > Although it is suggested using curve448 for security reasons, the ADKG relies in curve25519.
 One may be tempted to consider modifying the implementation of the authors to use curve448, but they use the Ristretto algorithm (to avoid potential attacks).
 Modifying the implementation would imply more problems since Ristretto cannot be applied to curve448.